what am I up to?

 Peggy in 42nd Street

-I will be performing as Peggy Sawyer in 42nd Street at Riverside Center for the Performing Arts in Fredericksburg, VA.
-I am thrilled to be performing under the direction of Penny Ayn Maas and alongside Andrea McArdle!
+In the summer of 2023, I performed as Peggy Sawyer in 42nd Street at Riverside Center for the Performing Arts in Fredericksburg, VA.
+I had the joy of performing under the direction of Penny Ayn Maas and alongside Annie’s Andrea McArdle!

 -